anthonyreilly/NetCoreForce/src/NetCoreForce.ModelGenerator/README.md

   -r|--include-references            Include referenced objects as properties

 You can supply the API credentials either in the config file, the command parameters, or wait to be interactively prompted for that information.

+using --save-config can be very useful so you do not need to re-enter your auth info and options after your first interactive session.

-If you choose to save the config file, be careful with it as it may contain your API credentials.
+However, if you choose to save the config file, be careful with it as it does contain your API credentials.
 ```

   There are a few SObjects that either have reserved names (e.g. Namespace, Domain), or may otherwise cause confustion with other C# objects (e.g. Task).